euroblaze/xedo/README.md

 ### Simplest Product-XML

-This is the initial XML structure for one product exported from odoo:
+This is the initial XML structure for one product imported into odoo:
 ```
 <Product>
 <item>